 Introduction

-The Bath and Wells Diocesan Board of Finance (DBF) is committed to ensuring that all employees, volunteers and job applicants receive equal and fair treatment regardless of their individual backgrounds or individual characteristics.
+The Diocese of Bath and Wells is committed to ensuring that all employees, volunteers and job applicants receive equal and fair treatment regardless of their individual backgrounds or individual characteristics.
 We are committed to eliminating discrimination and encouraging diversity and inclusivity amongst our workforce.

-The DBF aims to create a working environment in which all individuals are able to give their best, where everyone is treated with dignity and respect and where all decisions are made on merit.
+The Diocese aims to create a working environment in which all individuals are able to give their best, where everyone is treated with dignity and respect and where all decisions are made on merit.
 We aim to ensure that all staff achieve their full potential and that all decisions in respect of recruitment, training and pay are not influenced by conditions or requirements which cannot be shown to be justifiable.
-The DBF is committed to a culture where respect and understanding is fostered and the diversity of people’s backgrounds and circumstances will be positively valued.
+The Diocese is committed to a culture where respect and understanding is fostered and the diversity of people’s backgrounds and circumstances will be positively valued.

-This policy aims to achieve equality by removing any potential discrimination in the way that the DBF staff are treated by fellow employees or by the DBF including:
+This policy aims to achieve equality by removing any potential discrimination in the way that church officers are treated by fellow employees and volunteers or by the Diocese including:

 People with disabilities